-With a special dental focus this month we thought we would show you exactly what you can expect if your pet has a dental procedure with us.
+We'd like to show you exactly what you can expect if your pet has a dental procedure with us.
+Read on for everything you need to know!

 Your pet is brought to the clinic on the morning of the dental having been fasted from the night before.
 A vet examines them and reviews any existing conditions, any medications and any other tests or requests for the day such as bloodwork or a nail trim.
 Pre-anaesthetic bloodwork is highly recommended to look for signs of any internal organ disease or abnormality that might affect your pet.